Lonicera 'Major Wheeler' Description

 Lonicera 'Major Wheeler' is perhaps the heaviest flowering of all the honeysuckle vines beginning its flower show in late spring & continuing all summer long!

-Fast growing, but with slow vining and manageable growth, Major Wheeler will bring in the hummingbirds from miles around with its vibrant, red trumpet shaped flowers from summer to fall.
+Fast growing but manageable, Major Wheeler will bring in the hummingbirds from miles around with its vibrant, red trumpet shaped flowers from summer to fall.

 Honeysuckle flowers best in full sun to part shade.
 Drought tolerant once established and mildew-free!

 Blooms on previous year's growth and new growth, so you can leave it be, or trim it back.

 A twining vine that needs small to medium width support to climb.
 Perfect around a pole, trellis, fence, or let it weave through other shrubs like hydrangea, or butterfly bush.

 Special features: Blooms first year, Attracts hummingbirds, Cold hardy, Deer resistant, Disease resistant, Drought tolerant, Easy care, Fast growing, Heat tolerant, Long blooming, Mildew resistant, Reblooming